um8ra/movie_edge/README.txt

 - Execute $python manage.py runserver.
 If debug=False in settings, change it to True.
 - Navigate to 127.0.0.1:8000/movie_edge/ or 127.0.0.1:8000/movie_edge/no_graphic/
 - Rate some movies!
-- Things to understand: we've kindly packaged our database with the project to avoid you all needing to build it from scratch.
+- Things to understand: we've kindly packaged our database and neural network embedding with the project to avoid you needing to build it from scratch.
 If you want to, please read below.

 ==Installation / Full Build Detailed (you probably don't want to do this)==